deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 Your module should be visible in http://0.0.0.0:5000/ui

-Once you are fine with the state of your module, push the changes to Github.
+Once you are fine with the state of your module, got to Github to create the repo ``https://github.com/<github-user>/DEEP-OC-<project-name>`` and push the changes.

 8. Share your new module in the Marketplace